micmejia/bible-dump/NKJV/1 Kings/1 Kgs 3.md

 And I have also given you what you have not asked: both riches and honor, so that there shall not be anyone like you among the kings all your days.

 ###### 14
-So if you walk in My ways, to keep My statutes and My commandments, as your father David walked, then I will lengthen[^c] your days."
+So if you walk in My ways, to keep My statutes and My commandments, as your father David walked, then I will lengthen your days."

 ###### 15
 Then Solomon awoke; and indeed it had been a dream.
 And he came to Jerusalem and stood before the ark of the covenant of the Lord, offered up burnt offerings, offered peace offerings, and made a feast for all his servants. ## Solomon's Wise Judgment